J. P. Macura: Charlotte Hornets/Greensboro Swarm (2018–2019)

 After going undrafted in the 2018 NBA draft, Macura signed a two-way contract with the Charlotte Hornets, splitting time between the Hornets and their G League affiliate the Greensboro Swarm.
 In his first game with the Swarm, he scored 27 points in a 114–98 win against the Wisconsin Herd.
 Macura made his NBA debut on January 2, 2019, in a 122–84 blowout loss to the Dallas Mavericks, recording 4 points, 2 rebounds, and 2 assists in 13 minutes of action.

 Canton Charge (2019–2020)

 Macura signed with the Cleveland Cavaliers in July 2019.
 He was released along with Sindarius Thornwell, Timothé Luwawu-Cabarrot and Daniel Hamilton on October 15, 2019.
 He later signed with the Cavaliers G League affiliate Canton Charge.

 Cleveland Cavaliers (2020)

 On February 9, 2020, the Cleveland Cavaliers announced that they had signed Macura to a 10-day contract.
 Macura appeared in one game for the Cavaliers before his contract expired.

-Afyon Basket (2020–present)
+Afyon Belediye (2020–2021)

 On September 8, 2020, he has signed with Afyon Belediye of the Turkish Basketbol Süper Ligi.
-He averaged 12.9 points, 3.9 rebounds, 1.7 assist and 1.7 steals per game.
+He averaged 12.9 points, 3.9 rebounds, 1.7 assists and 1.7 steals per game.

-Derthona Basket (2021–present)
+Derthona Basket (2021–2023)

 On July 24, 2021, Macura signed with Derthona Basket of the Lega Basket Serie A.

+Treviso Basket (2024–2025)

+On August 5, 2024, he signed with Treviso Basket of the Lega Basket Serie A (LBA).

+Promitheas Patras (2025–present)

+On August 7, 2025, Macura signed with Greek club Promitheas Patras.